jiyamathias/jiyamathias/README.md

 Hi there 👋 I’m Mathias Jiya

 - 👀 I’m interested in Backend developement
-- 🌱 I’m a Django developer and currently learning Go.
+- 🌱 I’m a Django developer with interest in Golang.
-- 👯 I’m looking to collaborate on any Go projects
+- 👯 I’m looking to collaborating on any Django projects.
-- 🤔 I’m looking forward to collaborating on any Django projects.
+- 🤔 I am opened for job offers and I freelance also.
-- 📫 You can reach me through my contact number +2349132600841
+- 📫 You can reach me through my contact number +2349132600841 or send me a mail at mathiasjiya@2gmail.com

 <!-- Please don't remove this: Grab your social icons from https://github.com/carlsednaoui/gitsocial -->